IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

 Parameters
 ----------

-  name (False, str, None)
-    (Required for new resource) A name for the resource instance

-  plan (False, str, None)
+  resource_controller_url (False, str, None)
-    (Required for new resource) The plan type of the service
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   parameters (False, dict, None)
     Arbitrary parameters to pass.
 Must be a JSON object

+  resource_name (False, str, None)
+    The name of the resource

-  crn (False, str, None)
+  status (False, str, None)
-    CRN of resource instance
+    Status of resource instance

   guid (False, str, None)
     Guid of resource instance

-  service_endpoints (False, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

-  resource_crn (False, str, None)
+  resource_status (False, str, None)
-    The crn of the resource
+    The status of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  name (False, str, None)
+    (Required for new resource) A name for the resource instance

   tags (False, list, None)
     None

-  status (False, str, None)
-    Status of resource instance

-  resource_status (False, str, None)
-    The status of the resource

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   location (False, str, None)